percona/k8spg-docs/docs/change-primary.md

     This opens the Custom Resource for your cluster.

-3. Add the following configuration to the Custom Resource:
+3. Now you should update options in the `partoni.switchover` subsection of the Custom Resource:

     ```yaml
     patroni: